Khapreboiiiii23/stayHard-/README.md

 # stayHard-
 this is my first program
 <br>
-auther : - Aradhya khapre
+Author : - Aradhya khapre